The S-wave topped meson: Bethe-Salpeter Equation

 Here, $\alpha_s$ is the strong coupling constant, and the parameters $\alpha$ and $\lambda$ characterize the potential.
-Ref.~\cite{35} indicates that the mass splitting between the singlet and triplet states is entirely negligible due to the large top-quark mass, i.e.,
+Ref.~\cite{35} indicates that the mass splitting between the S-wave $J^P=0^-$ and $1^-$ states is negligible due to the large top-quark mass, i.e.,

-In the following, we will study the S-wave top-meson system up to $n=4$.
-We will calculate both the $0^{-}$ and $1^{-}$ states and check if they are equal.
+For a heavy-light system, the physical classification is more naturally expressed in terms of the heavy-quark spin and the total angular momentum of the light degrees of freedom.
+In what follows, we therefore present the states primarily using their quantum numbers $J^P=0^-$ and $1^-$, while retaining the older notation only when useful for comparison with the numerical implementation and related literature.
+We study the S-wave top-meson system up to $n=4$ and calculate both the $0^{-}$ and $1^{-}$ states.